 When it comes to SaaS, it's usually the case that company founders are technology and product focused.
 We often hear the story of a couple of software developers working in a garage to build the first version of their product.

-But whilst SaaS companies often build excellent products, turning all elements of the supply chain into measurable processes which can be iteratively improved, they fail to apply the same rigor to the demand side.
+But while SaaS companies often build excellent products, turning all elements of the supply chain into measurable processes which can be iteratively improved, they fail to apply the same rigor to the demand side.

 These issues are then compounded by a massive culture issue faced by the business world at large.

 The business community very much thinks of the supply side of the value chain in terms of a science.
 Everything can be measured, from lines of code produced per year by developers through to server uptime, or even discount rates achieved by the purchasing department.

 By comparison, many companies fail to apply scientific thinking to the demand side.
 Many organisations still think of sales, marketing and even customer service as an art, where the best in the field are portrayed as artists, geniuses or rock stars.
 Think of Mad Men's Don Draper, the advertising expert who could come up with brilliant messages to sell any product; or The Wolf of Wall Street's Jordan Belfort, the ruthless salesman who could sell a pink sheet stock to anyone.